Boy, 9, shot in head in Utah drive-by shooting

 - Seattle's Franz Wassermann, 96, warns of chilling parallels with Nazi era | Jerry Large

+Police believe the shooting may be gang-related and someone else was the target.
+Hansen did not have further details, including whether the target was someone related to the boy.

+The BMW was found abandoned on a Salt Lake City street several hours after the shooting.

-He says police are interviewing witnesses and searching for the BMW.
+Police were interviewing witnesses and searching for suspects.

+Hansen did not have details about the ages of the other children in the car with the boy.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.